datazoompuc/datazoom.saude/README.md

 The `load_outpacient_procedures` function offers the following
 parameters:

-1.  **dataset**: Specifies the SIASUS dataset to download: \* SIASUS Ambulatory Care Datasets:
+1.  **dataset**: Specifies the SIASUS dataset to download:

     - `"ambulatory_production"` – Consolidated Outpatient Procedures
       (Procedimentos Ambulatoriais).
 Contains records of approved
       outpatient procedures across all specialties.
-This is the most comprehensive SIASUS dataset and is often used for general outpatient service analysis.
+This is the most comprehensive SIASUS dataset and is often used for general outpatient service analysis. (since Jul/1994 to present)
     - `"bariatric_surgery"` – Pre-Bariatric Surgery (Pré Cirurgia
       Bariátrica).
 Records related to bariatric surgery procedures performed in outpatient settings.
+(Jan/2008 to Mar/2013)
     - `"bariatric_surgery_follow_up"` – Bariatric Surgery Follow-Up
       (Acompanhamento Bariátrico).
-Includes follow-up care for patients who have undergone bariatric surgery, focusing on long-term monitoring and outcomes.
+Includes follow-up care for patients who have undergone bariatric surgery, focusing on long-term monitoring and outcomes. (since Apr/2013 to present)
     - `"fistula_confection"` – Vascular Access for Dialysis (Fístula
       Arteriovenosa).
-Documents procedures involving the creation or maintenance of arteriovenous fistulas, essential for hemodialysis treatment.
+Documents procedures involving the creation or maintenance of arteriovenous fistulas, essential for hemodialysis treatment. (since Jun/2014 to present)
     - `"diverse_reports"` – Miscellaneous Specialized Procedures (Laudos
-      Diversos) Covers less frequent or highly specialized outpatient procedures not classified in other datasets.
+      Diversos) Covers less frequent or highly specialized outpatient procedures not classified in other datasets. (since Jan/2008 to present)
-    - `"medicines"` – High-Cost Medications (Medicamentos) Tracks the distribution and usage of outpatient medications that are high-cost and part of specific therapeutic programs.
+    - `"medicines"` – High-Cost Medications (Medicamentos) Tracks the distribution and usage of outpatient medications that are high-cost and part of specific therapeutic programs. (since Jan/2008 to present)
     - `"nephrology"` – Nephrology / Dialysis (Nefrologia) Contains
       outpatient nephrology procedures, particularly related to the care and monitoring of patients with chronic kidney disease.
+(Jan/2008 to Out/2024)
     - `"dialytic_treatment"` – Dialysis Treatment (Tratamento Dialítico)
-      Includes outpatient dialysis treatment sessions for patients with kidney failure.
+      Includes outpatient dialysis treatment sessions for patients with kidney failure. (since Jun/2014 to present)
     - `"psychosocial"` – RAAS Psychosocial Care (RAAS Psicossocial) Part of the Specialized Outpatient Mental Health Services.
-Records care provided through Psychosocial Care Centers (CAPS), including treatments for severe mental disorders and substance use.
+Records care provided through Psychosocial Care Centers (CAPS), including treatments for severe mental disorders and substance use. (since Jan/2013 to present)
-    - `"home_care"` – RAAS Home Care (RAAS Atenção Domiciliar) Focuses on outpatient care provided at patients’ homes, often involving chronic condition management, palliative care, and multi-professional follow-ups.
+    - `"home_care"` – RAAS Home Care (RAAS Atenção Domiciliar) Focuses on outpatient care provided at patients’ homes, often involving chronic condition management, palliative care, and multi-professional follow-ups. (since Nov/2012 to present)

 2.  **time_period**: a numeric value or vector indicating the year(s) of the data to be downloaded.
 For example, `2020` or `2015:2020`.